PORVIR-5G-Project/PORVIR-5G-Project.github.io/README.md

 ## News

+### News #1 - PolKA proposal will be demonstrated as a Network Research Exibition in SuperComputing 2022 <a href="https://sc22.supercomputing.org/"> https://sc22.supercomputing.org/</a>

-### News #1 - Post-doctoral fellowship in 5G slicing, orchestration, and programmability
+### News #2 - Post-doctoral fellowship in 5G slicing, orchestration, and programmability
 <p align="justify">
 We are seeking candidates for a post-doctoral fellowship position for 12 months to work at a joint UFMG-UNICAMP-UFES-UNISINOS-UFRGS project.
 Due to the number of institutions as well as the situation with COVID-19, there is a great amount of flexibility in the place of work.
 The candidate will be allocated to one of the host universities and will work with researchers of the consortium.
 </p>